-Ponderosa pine will grow on most soils, including very sandy sites and sites with little topsoil.
+Ponderosa pine will grow in most soils, including very sandy sites and sites with little topsoil.
 Once established, it is very drought resistant.
 With good care, ponderosa pine will grow to a height of six feet in six years.
 Mature height is approximately 55 feet.
-Plant ponderosa pine 8 to 12 feet apart in a windbreak.
-Ponderosa pine competes well with grass and is a good choice for sod planting.
-This species is native to North Dakota and has also been widely planted throughout this region.
+Plant Ponderosa pine 8 to 12 feet apart in a windbreak.
+Ponderosa pine compete well with grass and are a good choice for sod planting.
+This species is native to North Dakota and has been widely planted throughout this region.
 The seed for this year's crop has been collected right from the area in and around the Towner State Nursery.

-Bare-ro oot Trees Container Tre es

-Class Top Height Price per tree Top Height Price per tree
+Class Top Height Price per tree

-3-0 8-15" \$.75 6-10" \$1.05
+3-0 8-15" \$.80

-2-1 6-15" \$.80
+2-1 6-15" \$.85